kaaproject/kaa/Administration-guide/System-installation/Cluster-setup/index.md

  $ sudo service kaa-node start
 ```

-If everithing is configured properly Kaa Administrator will see next output on command:
+If everything is configured properly Kaa Administrator will see next output on command:

 ```bash
  $ sudo service kaa-node status